cognitivetech/Quantum-Consciousness_Microtubules_Orch-OR/Toward-a-Science-of-Consciousness_II_Complex-Adaptive-Systems.md

 - Many nonreductionist positions assume there are neural causes and correlates of conscious experiences
 - Causes and correlates should not be confused with the ontology of conscious experience

-**References**:
-- Churchland, P. S. (1988).
-Neurophilosophy: Toward a Unified Science of Mind and Brain.
-Cambridge: MIT Press
-- Crick, F. (1994).
-The Astonishing Hypothesis: The Scientific Search for the Soul.
-London: Simon & Schuster
-- Penfield, W., and T. B. Rassmussen.
-(1950).
-The Cerebral Cortex of Man.
-Princeton: Princeton University Press
-- Place, U. T. (1956).
-Is consciousness a brain process?
-British Journal of Psychology 47:42–51
-- Searle, J. R. (1987).
-Minds and brains without programs.
-In C. Blakemore and S. Greenfield, eds.
-Mindwaves: Thoughts on Intelligence, Identity, and Consciousness.
-New York: Blackwell
-- Searle, J. R. (1992).
-The Rediscovery of the Mind.
-Cambridge: MIT Press
-- Velmans, M. (1990).
-Consciousness, brain and the physical world.
-Philosophical Psychology 3(1):77–99
-- Velmans, M. (1993).
-A reflexive science of consciousness.
-In Experimental and Theoretical Studies of Consciousness.
-Ciba Foundation Symposium 174.
-Chichester: Wiley
-- Velmans, M. (1996).
-What and where are conscious experiences?
-In M. Velmans, ed.
-The Science of Consciousness: Psychological, Neuropsychological and Clinical Reviews.
-London: Routledge

 ---

 ### 4 What Can Mysticism Teach Us About Consciousness?
 Robert K. C. Forman